abrierley0/incompressible_repo/README.md

 24.02.2025

 Welcome.
-This is a repository for storing files related to the numerical modelling of incomrpessinle flows as part of my MSc at Cranfield University.
+This is a repository for storing files related to the numerical modelling of incompressible flows as part of my MSc at Cranfield University.
 This repository contains the following files:

 * Practice Fortran programmes.